Virginia Foster Durr

 Virginia Foster Durr (August 6, 1903 - February 24, 1999) was an American civil rights activist and lobbyist.
-She was born in Birmingham, Alabama in 1903 to Dr. Sterling Foster, an Alabama Presbyterian minister, and Ann Patterson Foster.
-At 22 she married lawyer Clifford Durr, with whom she had 5 children, one of whom died in infancy.
-Durr was a close friend of Rosa Parks and Eleanor Roosevelt, and was sister-in-law (through her sister's marriage) of Supreme Court Justice Hugo Black, who sat on many crucial civil rights cases.
+She was born in Birmingham, Alabama, in 1903 to Dr. Sterling Foster, an Alabama Presbyterian minister, and Ann Patterson Foster.
+At 22, she married lawyer Clifford Durr with whom she had five children, one of whom died in infancy.

+Durr was a close friend of Rosa Parks and Eleanor Roosevelt and was a sister-in-law (through her sister's marriage) of Supreme Court Justice Hugo Black, who sat on many crucial civil rights cases.
 Her circle of friends extended to Alger Hiss.

 She was inducted into the Alabama Women's Hall of Fame in 2006.

 Life

 Background and education

-Durr was born in Birmingham, Alabama, where she was raised by black women but was also taught that the Ku Klux Klan were protectors of southern womanhood.
-One of her grandfathers had owned a plantation and slaves, while the other was a member of the Ku Klux Klan.
+Durr was born in Birmingham, Alabama, where she was raised by black women but was also taught that the Ku Klux Klan protected Southern womanhood.
+She has written about how her childhood was influenced by “racial innocence,” or a lack of racial consciousness, because she had been so closely associated with black domestic workers.
+Her eventual loss of innocence would be brought upon by the very same rigid racial hierarchies expected from all members of white Southern society.
+One of her grandfathers had owned a plantation and slaves, and the other was a member of the Ku Klux Klan.
 She was presented as a debutante in 1923.

-Durr attended Wellesley College in Massachusetts from 1920 to 1923.
-Durr has explicitly acknowledged Wellesley as the catalyst of her moral transformation from a racist to civil rights activist.
+Durr attended Wellesley College, in Massachusetts from 1920 to 1923.
+Durr explicitly acknowledged Wellesley as the catalyst of her moral transformation from a racist to civil rights activist.
 She came to question segregation after her experience with her college's dining hall.
 The dining halls had a rotating tables policy that required students to eat meals with random students regardless of their race.
-Durr, uncomfortable with this idea, protested this rule, but ended up dealing with it after the head of her house threatened to release her from the university if she didn't embrace the rotating tables policy.
+Durr, uncomfortable with this idea, protested the rule but ended up dealing with it after the head of her house threatened to release her from the university if she did not accept the rotating tables policy.
 See Virginia Durr Moment.

+Exposure to new environments and new expectations while attending Wellesley College contributed to another aspect of her eventual ideology transformations.
+The exposure to the new expectations for race and sex in her environment would begin to slowly erode the racism and sexism of her youth, leading to her eventual opposition to segregation and inequality.

-Durr was forced to withdraw from Wellesley College due to financial reasons in 1923 and returned home to Birmingham, Alabama.
+Durr was forced to withdraw from Wellesley College for financial reasons in 1923 and returned home to Birmingham, Alabama.
+Once back home in the South, she continued to struggle with the societal expectations placed on elite Southern women.
+In time, she would reflect that she was raised to believe marriage, social standing, and submission to men's authority far outweighed taking action against political oppression.